jordiac/Regression-models/README.md

 This document will answer the following questions:

-   -1:Is an automatic or manual transmission better for MPG?
+   -1:Is an automatic or manual transmission better for MPG consumption?

    -2:Quantify the MPG difference between automatic and manual transmissions.